Posted by marilynch

 November 19, 2010 brought heavy rain to MoCo, the first of the season to help secure the lush green landscape that makes late fall through winter and early spring an especially beautiful time of year here.

 November 24th’s morning temperature was a nippy 37 degrees.
 Not quite what we’re used to as everyday weather in MoCo!
 We’re softies, no doubt about it.
-If you don’t think so, check the Copenhagen Cycle Chic site photos of their cyclists in December.

 Rain or cold temps signal different things to cyclists, depending on whether you love donning rain gear and splashing through puddles on your bike, are inclined to use back-up transportation that can carry your bike on a cold or rainy day, or prefer to just kick back and only think about biking in such weather.
 Whatever your pleasure, consider some possibilities….